 Chia Farming: The Bottom Line

 As we stated when Chia trading went live in early May, looking at that income potential back them told us one thing loud and clear: More people were going to jump on the bandwagon.
 And they did.
-Now prices on storage have jumped quite a bit, and the netspace (difficulty) of farming Chia has skyrocketed.
+Now prices on storage have gone up, but more critically, the netspace (difficulty) of farming Chia skyrocketed.
 Maybe things will improve again, but right now, we strongly advise against buying any new hardware for the purposes of farming Chia.
 If you've already got the hardware, sure, go ahead in use it.
 But the cost for hundreds of TB of storage makes the barrier to entry far too high to recommend.

-During its first week of trading, Chia started with a price of around $1,600, climbed up to a peak of around $1,900, and then dropped to a minimum value of around $560.
-Since then it's been at a relatively stable (which isn't really stable at all) $600–$800 or so.
-More exchanges have joined the initial trio as well, daily trade volumes have gone up, and netspace has ballooned faster than most people expected.
+During its first week of trading, Chia started with a price (opens in new tab) of around $1,600, climbed up to a peak of around $1,900, and then dropped to a minimum value of around $560.
+It stayed relatively stable at around $600–$800 for a while, more exchanges have joined the initial trio as well, daily trade volumes have gone up, and netspace ballooned faster than most people expected.
+But in the past month, the price fell into the $200–$300 range and it could stay there a long time — or fall even further.

-Which brings us back to the final point.
+That brings us back to the final point.
 Chia is supposed to be a 'green' cryptocurrency, because it doesn't use as much power to run a hard drive as it does to run compute calculations on a GPU or ASIC.
-Chia does drastically cut back on the power requirements relative to Bitcoin, right now, but 17 EiB of netspace already means probably 1.7 million HDDs, each consuming about 5W.
-That's already approximately 204 MWh per day, and climbing.
-Bitcoin uses over 1,500 times as much power, but at 200 EiB of storage the gap would shrink to only a 150X difference.
-And there are still concerns with the e-waste and other aspects of any cryptocurrency.
+Chia does drastically cut back on the power requirements relative to Bitcoin, right now, but 30 EiB of netspace already means probably 3.0 million HDDs, each consuming about 5W.
+That's already approximately 360 MWh per day.
+Bitcoin uses about 1,000 times as much power, but with all the power used on plotting as well, not to mention concerns with e-waste on the burned out SSDs, well... this doesn't really feel any more green than an electric vehicle powered by energy from a coal burning power plant.